fredrikskatland/mnemonic-io-rag/README.md

 - [x] LangSmith setup and logging
 - [x] Scraper pipeline to Qdrant
 - [ ] Move scraper to AWS Lambda (skipped, going for EC2)
-- [ ] Schedule/trigger scraper with AWS EventBridge
+- [ ] Schedule/trigger scraper with AWS EventBridge (skipped, going for cronjob)
+- [x] Only scrape when sitemap has changed
+- [x] Move scraper to EC2
+- [x] Schedule/trigger scraper with cronjob (at 41 minutes, every hour)